josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🗞️_For_Readers_And_Newsrooms/README.md

 At each stage, wording can become stronger.

-A report may describe a broad democratic pattern.
+A report may describe a broad pattern.

-A press article may attach that pattern directly to India.
+A news article may attach that pattern directly to one actor.

 A social post may convert interpretation into quotation.

-Later writers may cite the quotation as though it appeared in the primary document.
+Later reporting may cite that quotation as though it appeared in the primary document.

 The method is:

-- find the primary source;
+- find the earliest available source;
 - confirm the exact wording;
-- identify separate datasets;
+- identify each interpretive step;
 - distinguish quotation from paraphrase;
-- retain analytically useful interpretation without laundering it into false attribution.
+- retain useful analysis without laundering it into false attribution.

-An argument can be plausible while its attribution is weak.
+An argument can be analytically plausible while attribution remains weak.

 Both facts matter.